Raad-Meryan/EmployeeManagementSystemAssignment/README.md

 - Basic login page (`index.html`), when entering the valid credentials it will direct you to the employee.html page.
 However you can enter the employee.html directly.
 - Basic employee management page (`employee.html`) including:
-  - Add, View, Update, and Delete employees
+  - Add, View, Update, and Delete employees (each operation was done using SQL procedures)
   - View top salaries (via SQL view)

 ### Limitations: